A user manual to working with me

 How do you coach people to do their best work and develop their talents?

 What’s the best way to communicate with you?

-- If we work on the same team: Slack > email.
+- If we work on the same team: email me.

-- If you are reaching out: Twitter, which can convert to an email.
+- If you are reaching out: Twitter or email; be brief.

 What’s the best way to convince you to do something?

 - Do you truly need my help, or can anyone do it?

 - Does it benefit many people +/- me, or just yourself?

 - Is the deliverable, due date, and time commitment clear?